Arthur's Pass National Park: Waimakariri Basin

-Edwards-Hawdon Tramping Track
+Edwards-Hawdon track

 This challenging tramping trip travels up the Edwards River, crosses two alpine Passes and then travels down the Hawdon River.
-The Department of Conservation website describes it as "...best of Arthur's Pass National Park's stunning alpine landscapes.
-The picturesque hanging valley at Walker Pass is a fitting reward and worth every step over Taruahuna Pass and the steep climb up to Tarn Col".
-This is typically a two night and three day tramp with stops at Edwards Hut (16 bunks) and Hawdon Hut (20 Huts).
+The Department of Conservation describes it as "...best of Arthur's Pass National Park's stunning alpine landscapes.
+The hanging valley at Walker Pass is reached via Taruahuna Pass and the steep climb up to Tarn Col".
+This is typically a two night and three day tramp with stops at Edwards Hut (16 bunks) and Hawdon Hut (20 bunks).
 It is suitable for very experienced tramping groups only.

-Andrews-Poulter Tramping Track
+Andrews-Poulter track

-The Andrews-Poulter is a popular non technical trip on the eastern side of Arthurs Pass National Park.
+The Andrews-Poulter is a popular non technical trip on the eastern side of Arthur′s Pass National Park.
 It crosses two passes, the first being the Casey saddle which is surrounded by beech forest.
 From there, the track leads to Casey Hut.
 The second day travels along the river flats of the Poulter before climbing through the beech forest to the Binser saddle and then descending to the carpark near the Andrews shelter in the Mt White road.

 The Casey Hut was burnt down in October 2015.
 Fire investigators found that the fire most likely started at the woodstove or close to the hut entrance.
 Fortunately, the fire did not spread to the surrounding forest.
 The hut was originally built in the 1969 and had 16 bunks in it.

 In 2019, two anonymous donors provided $250,000 for the hut to be rebuilt.
-DOC plan to built an 8-metre by 5m hut that will contain 12 bunks.
+DOC plan to build an 8-metre by 5m hut that will contain 12 bunks.

 In August 2020, the replacement Casey Hut was opened.
 It has some upgrades on the original hut including a more efficient fireplace, double glazing, insulation and solar lighting.

-Mingha-Deception Tramping Track
+Mingha-Deception track

 This is a well known tramping trip that travels up the Mingha river to Goat Pass.
 Goat Pass hut is located at the pass and has 20 bunk beds.
 The second day involves travel down the Deception river and multiple river crossings.
 It is possible to complete a side trip to Lake Mavis from Goat Pass.
 This trip is used as the mountain run for the Coast to Coast race in the reverse direction.
 Pest control (trapping stoats, weasels, rats and feral cats) occurs along this route as part of the Blue Duck Recovery Programme.

-Carroll Hut Track
+Carroll Hut track

-The Carroll Hut Track is on the west coast side of Arthurs Pass National Park, 3 kilometres north of Otira on State Highway 73 at Kellys Creek.
+The Carroll Hut Track is on the West Coast side of Arthur′s Pass National Park, 3 kilometres north of Otira on State Highway 73 at Kellys Creek.
 The tramp to the hut takes around three hours.
 It is a step climb through podocarp and broadleaf forest.
-It provides good views of the Taramakau river on a clear day.
+It provides good views of the Taramakau River on a clear day.
 The hut itself, has 10 bunk beds and does not have any form of heating.
 Expect the trip back from the hut to the road to take 90 minutes.